Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 You should eat a good meal that includes iron-rich foods – like red meat; green, leafy vegetables; and iron-fortified cereals – and drink plenty of fluids one to two hours before donating blood.

-What can I eat to raise my iron levels?
+What can I eat to raise my hematocrit level?

 Best sources of iron: